conoroshea1996/elderJsTest/src/routes/blog/careers-page-checklist.md

 ---
-title: "How to create an attractive careers page: our checklist"
+title: 'How to create an attractive careers page: our checklist'
-date: "2019-06-12"
+date: '2019-06-12'
 categories:
-  - "compliance-and-data"
+  - 'compliance-and-data'
-slug: "careers-page-checklist"
+slug: 'careers-page-checklist'
-seoTitle: ""
+seoTitle: ''
 seoDescription: "Careers page are essential to attract top talent.
 If you don't know where to start to build yours, here is our checklist!"
-author: "Maëlle-De-Francesco"
+author: 'Maëlle-De-Francesco'
-coverImage: "/images/welcome2.jpg"
+coverImage: '/images/welcome2.jpg'
 ---

 Careers pages are essential to attract talent to your company.
 If you are a well-known company or if you get a good amount of traffic to your website, you should seize this opportunity to convert visitors into applicants.